Pinhole photography.

 This type of camera can be completely home-made or made from a variety of objects such as a tin, a cardboard box or a wooden box.
 A darkroom or somewhere really dark is normally required to load the photographic paper and to develop the photo afterwards.

 I thought about building one but I decided to buy one instead.
 I chose a Pinsta 4x5 format camera, which uses direct positive paper to produce the finished image.
-This camera has the added advantage of not needing a darkroom to develop the image, as it can be done in the camera.
-The camera can be loaded somewhere dark or a changing bag can be used to load it anywhere, and the image can be developed anywhere too.
+This method has the added advantage missing out the film stage completely and also because of the design of the camera a darkroom is not needed to develop the image.
+The camera can be loaded in a changing bag or anywhere dark and the image can be developed anywhere too.

 pinsta picture

-The recommended photographic paper, Ilford Harman Direct Positive Paper, produces quite contrasty images, so less contrasty subjects are easier to work with.
-The exposure times vary from between minutes on a sunny day to an hour on a very dull day, and several hours if indoors.
+The recommended paper for this camera is Ilford Harman Direct Positive Paper, which produces contrasty images, so less contrasty subjects work better, unless you actually want a high contrast print.
+The exposure times vary from minutes on a sunny day to an hour or more on a very dull day, and several hours if indoors.
 It takes practice to get a good result, but the rewards are worth the effort.
-A print (still wet) can be produced within ten minutes of making the exposure if required.
+A print can be produced within ten minutes of making the exposure, although it will need a little time to dry.
+It is possible to reduce the contrast of an image by flashing the paper with a very short burst of light in advance, but this also takes practice.

-Another thing to know is that the developed image will be reversed left to right.
-So, if necessary, the image can be copied with a digital camera or a scanner then reversed before being printed.
-This may seem a odd thing to do but the resulting image is still a photograph that was taken by a pinhole camera, just as a print produced from a negative by an enlarger is still a photograph that was taken by a film camera.
+Note that with direct positive paper the developed image will be reversed left to right.
+So, the image may need to be copied with a digital camera or a scanner then reversed before being re-printed.
+This may seem a odd thing to do but the resulting image is still a photograph that was taken with a pinhole camera, just as a print produced from a negative by an enlarger is still a photograph that was taken with a film camera.

 The developed prints were photographed with a Fujifilm APS-C camera.
 No post processing except for cropping and reversing.